magwenelab/WeavePop_Cneoformans/README.md

  * VNBI: Strain Bt22, genome assembled by Marco A. Coelho.
  * VNBII: Strain Bt81 from [GCA_023650555.1/](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_023650555.1/).

-The script `get-removed-chromosome.sh` was used to remove the mitochondrial chromosome.
+The script `get-removed-chromosome.sh` was used to remove the mitochondrial chromosome of the VNI genome.

 ## Config files
 * `config/metadata.csv`: Modified from from [original table](https://genome.cshlp.org/content/suppl/2017/06/05/gr.218727.116.DC1/Supplemental_Table_S1.xlsx) using the script `scripts/get-lineage-of-samples.xsh` to add the SRS codes to the `files/Desjardins_Supplemental_Table_S1.csv` using `read_pair_table.csv` (from the results of `downloading-tools`.
 And a new column `source` was added to simplify the information in `Isolation_source`.
-* `config/chromosomes.csv`: Table with the accession of each chromosome sequence and te common name of the chromosomes of the reference genome for each lineage.
+* `config/chromosomes.csv`: Table with the accession of each chromosome sequence and the common name of the chromosomes of the reference genome for each lineage.
 Obtained with`scripts/get-chromosome-names.sh`.
 * `config/loci.csv`: Table with genes to add to the chromosome plots:
  * Centromere delimiting-gene IDs from Janbon 2014.
  * MAT loci protein_coding_gene IDs (everything between SXI1 and STE12):